eclipse/vorto/website/documentation/appendix/functionblock-dsl-reference.md

     optional vendingMachineIdentifier as string <STRLEN 8>
       "the id of the vending machine"

+    mandatory engineTemperature as float
+      with { measurementUnit: Temperature.Celsius, readable: true, writable: true }

     mandatory positiveNum as int <MIN 0 , MAX 1111>
       "Positive numbers that is within [0 , 1111]"

+    mandatory lookupTable as Dictionary[string, Color] "Lookup table conversion for color"

+    mandatory lookupRGBTable as Dictionary[Color, RGB] "Lookup table conversion for color from description to RGB"

+    mandatory temperatureLabelConversion as Dictionary[int, string] "map of temperature to description"

+    mandatory noKeyAndValueTypeMap as Dictionary "example of a map with no key and value types"

     mandatory biggerThanInt as long <MAX 999999999999999999>
       "Value for constraint is validated according to the property type,